bigtreetech/docs/docs/PandaTouch.md

 #### Start printing from USB flash drive

-* Ensure that the file system of the USB flash drive is formatted as FAT32.
+* Ensure that the file system of the USB flash drive is *formatted as FAT32*.
 * Export the `.3mf` file from either Bambu Studio or Orca Slicer using the `Export plate sliced file` option. <br> <img src=img/PandaTouch/export_3mf.png width="600"/>
 * Write the sliced `.3mf` file to the root directory of the USB flash drive
   * Panda Touch currently (`V1.0.1`) only supports files are sliced in `Build Plate #1` in Bambu Studio.